iSpidey/Student-Mangement-System/README.md

 The Student Management System Project In Java is developed using Java Programming Language.
 This Student Management System Project In Java And MySQL is a simple project for learning purposes.
 Also, you can modify this system as per your requirements and develop a perfect advance level project.
+This is an excellent project for beginner to start open source journey with.